RussellLuo/kun/README.md

     	output directory (default ".")
   -snake
-    	whether to use snake-case for default names (default true) -test string
+    	whether to use snake-case for default names (default true) -trace
-    	the YAML file that provides test-cases for HTTP (default "./http.test.yaml") -trace
     	whether to enable tracing
 ```